Principles of Good Consumer Communication

 - Comparisons must be fair and meaningful

-- In make a claim you must consider the full life cycle of the product or service.
+- In making a claim you must consider the full life cycle of the product or service

-The CMS makes it clear that companies making green claims “must not omit or hide important information” and “must consider the full life cycle of the product”.
+The CMA makes it clear that companies making green claims “must not omit or hide important information” and “must consider the full life cycle of the product”.